Paul-scpark/Multimodal-Moral-Emotion/README.md

 # Moral Outrage Shapes Commitments Beyond Attention: Multimodal Moral Emotions on YouTube in Korea and the US

 In Proceedings of the ACM Web Conference (WWW), 2026.
-To appear.

 <a href="https://doi.org/10.5281/zenodo.18368120"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.18368120.svg" alt="DOI"></a>